myitcv/myitcv.github.com/_posts/2014-03-19-using-process-namespaces-to-implement-variant-symlinks.md

 * My testing has only been on Linux, specifically Ubuntu 13.10.
 Plan9 will clearly allow for something similar, other platforms may also.
 Please add comments below if you have something similar working on Mac OS X, Windows etc.
 * As of 2014-03-19, I class this solution as <span style="color:red">'slightly hacky'</span> because of the escalation of privileges required.
-Perhaps security types could comment on the safety (or otherwise) of my approach.
-Indeed I am in the process of writing a wrapper for `man 2 unshare` that limits the esclation required, something that would obviate the need for making `/usr/bin/unshare` setuid (and indeed requiring this package in the first place).
-Keep an eye on [this code](https://github.com/myitcv/go-proc-ns/tree/master/unshare_mounts) - trying to track down a setuid bug right now
+Perhaps security types could comment on the safety (or otherwise) of my approach
 * The example outlined above presents something of a chicken and egg problem if you want to avoid installing `gvm` and instead use a process namespace-based solution.
 This can of course be circumvented by using a system install of Go to bootstrap things (e.g. `sudo apt-get install golang` on Ubuntu)
-* Whilst the examples presented above are all Go related, this solution is of course not language specific and could be extended, as I have suggsted, to `rbenv`, `nvm` etc. as well as their associated package managers.
+* Whilst the examples presented above are all Go related, this solution is of course not language specific and could be extended, as I have suggested, to `rbenv`, `nvm` etc. as well as their associated package managers.
 Indeed the good thing about this solution is that it is no way prescriptive about how to structure your environment/work/packages etc.

 Any feedback gratefully received in the comments below.

+## Change history<a name="changehistory"></a>

+* *2014-03-19* - replace references to `unshare` package (and subsequent `chmod u+s`) with references to `unshare_mounts` command.
+  Removes requirement on package being installed but also means we don't have to modify permission of package-installed file
+* *2014-03-19* - change all references to `/home/myitcv` in commands to `$HOME` - allows copy-paste

 [FUSE]: http://fuse.sourceforge.net/
 [`go-fuse`]: https://github.com/hanwen/go-fuse